mteam88/Qwill/README.md

 You can also use an online python interpreter.
 I recommend relpit.com or Binder

+### Running with Gitpod
+Navigate to https://gitpod.io/#github.com/Matthews-Makes/Qaike and fullsize the "terminal" to play.

 ### Running with Replit
 If you want to run the code using replit.com, navigate to this link https://replit.com/@mteam888/Qaike?v=1 and click run.